Gerald McCarthy (poet): Critical reception

-"Each of these poems bristles with immediate, lively imagery and detail---the father’s hands 'not curled or shaking,/ but thick, articulate,' the father 'half believing his own lie' as he daydreams about the might-have-beens of a lost son’s future. [...]
-[McCarthy's] poems about the rural landscape and his family’s place within it are exquisite...Whether soldier or prisoner, laborer or father, lost son or disenfranchised steel worker, McCarthy’s talent lies in showing the reader the faces behind the pages of his work.
-His skillful, intricate and deeply literary poetry...is urgent and deeply contemplative."
+Each of these poems presents vivid imagery and detail—the father's hands described as 'not curled or shaking,/ but thick, articulate,' and the father 'half believing his own lie' while reflecting on the possibilities of a lost son's future.
+McCarthy's poems explore the rural landscape and his family's role within it.
+His work encompasses various perspectives, including those of a soldier, prisoner, laborer, father, lost son, and disenfranchised steel worker, revealing the human experiences behind his writing.
+His poetry is characterized by complexity and a contemplative nature.

 Personal life

 A former professor of English at St. Thomas Aquinas College, McCarthy lives with his wife Michele and their three sons in Nyack, New York.
 He has lived and traveled widely in Italy, where he was twice appointed a visiting artist at the American Academy in Rome.